AlexCuevasDev/Practise1iOS/README.md

 # Practise1iOS
-Game where you have to press the button with lowest number in Swift4.2
+Game where you have to press the button with the lowest number in Swift4.2